 Every year, from June 12-14, Lisbon honors St. Anthony of Padua, its most revered Patron Saint, with a festival and holiday.
-In 2013, while attending a Portuguese Wedding, we were lucky enough to attend!
+While attending a Wedding in Portugal, we were lucky enough to attend!

 St. Anthony was born to a noble Lisbon family in the 12th century.
 He became a friar, joined the Franciscan Order, and moved to Padua, Italy.

 St. Anthony has been associated with many miracles recognized by the Vatican.
-Worldwide, he is the patron saint of missing objects (there’s the official Prayer to Saint Anthony of Padua to recover lost things, making him as one of the Catholic popular saints).
+Worldwide, he is the patron saint of missing objects.

 But in Portugal, he’s the matchmaker – a patron saint for singles.

 If Portugal is on your list, then you should definitely check out the St. Anthony Feast Day.
 First though, here are a few things you need to know about the Lisbon Sardine Festival.

 The Feast Day of St. Anthony is all about Sardines!

 According to the Portuguese Público newspaper, the Portuguese consume about 13 sardines per second during the Festas de Lisboa – Lisbon Festivals in June.

 The festivals associated with this fish occur throughout the country.

 Walking around some of Lisbon’s old neighborhoods after the sun goes down, you will smell the fragrant, blackened over charcoal, sardines and barbecue all over the city.